lk-geimfari/mimesis/docs/index.rst

 Examples
 --------

-- `Flask-church`_ - an extension for Flask based on Church.
+- `Flask-church`_ - an extension for Flask based on Generic.
-- `Presturinn`_ - This is a fake API based on Falcon and Church v0.2.0.
+- `Presturinn`_ - This is a fake API based on Falcon and Generic v0.2.0.

 .. _Flask-church: https://github.com/lk-geimfari/flask_church)
 .. _Presturinn: https://github.com/lk-geimfari/presturinn